 You should consult your manual to get a good guide for your system.
 Listening to the system will help you make the right tweaks that suit your needs.

-No one setting suits all approach with your Kenwood car stereo.
+No one setting suits all approaches with your Kenwood car stereo.

-The best sound depends on individual preference of music and the environment.
+The best sound depends on individual preferences for music and the environment.
 While it may sound simple, the best way is to try and see what works; your ears are the best judges.